-YUVA, a non–governmental voluntary organization working in and around Jamshedpur (Singhbhum) has flowered into a well-directed social movement within a short span of nine years.
+YUVA, a non–governmental voluntary organization working in and around Jamshedpur (Singhbhum) has flowered into a well-directed social movement within a short span of 22 years.
 What was once just a forum, of a few young men of Jamshedpur with fire in their bellies, for taking small initiatives to solve a few problems of their neighborhood, has now grown into a focused social movement to ameliorate the lives of thousands of have-nots and of those who have been compelled to live a sub–human life.

 It has achieved a great success in bringing about a radical change in the social attitude of a vast majority of poor people living in the fringes of the industrial town of Jamshedpur.
 Though a lot of ground has been covered during this short period, much is still left to be done.
 YUVA is still struggling to precipitate a qualitative change in the lives of thousands of not–so-fortunate denizens of Jamshedpur.

 YUVA has participated and launched various community movements in and around jamshedpur.
 Totally apoltical in ideology and completely dedicated to social uplift, it has strived hard to keep the torch of hope aloft among the neglected and downtrodden.

 YUVA was formed on January 12, 1996, by a group of enthusiastic youths of Makdampur area of Jamshedpur.
 Initially, the activities of the organization were limited and only some youths prepared for different competitions collectively.
 Their objective was to fare well in competitive examinations and get good jobs.
 This had begun in 1994.
 Every Sunday the boys and girls would sit together, organize quiz, debates and mock interviews.
 The founder members of the organization also started showing interest in social activities slowly.
 They wanted to develop their own personality as well as rapid social development in their area.